Night Rowing Policy

 Risks around the boathouse – extra care should be taken on the hard and around the boathouse in the dark, particularly in winter when ice may form.

 Man Overboard – In all cases the Club Captain and Water Safety Adviser should be informed immediately.
-The victim needs to be warmed and dried as soon as possible; in an emergency, the Penny Ferry restaurant or residential boaters may provide help, or a car may be brought to the riverbank, if it is deemed by the cox that the victim’s condition is sufficient to prevent the boat being rowed back to the boathouse.
+The victim needs to be warmed and dried as soon as possible; in an emergency, the Green Dragon restaurant or residential boaters may provide help, or a car may be brought to the riverbank, if it is deemed by the cox that the victim’s condition is sufficient to prevent the boat being rowed back to the boathouse.

 The Capsize drill – after a capsize the crew must stay with the boat.
 The boat provides buoyancy and is visible to other craft.
 Swim with the boat to the towpath side of the river, check for and treat any injuries and assess the situation.
 In all cases, a member of the committee and/or the emergency services should be contacted immediately.
 If the crew are all OK bail the boat out and row back to the boathouse.
 If anyone is injured or cold consider the risk of hypothermia and telephone for help.
 The safely of club members is more important than the equipment, if needs be abandon the boat and arrange for it to be collected by another crew.